 Ruth has always been passionate about enabling all individuals, regardless of their backgrounds, life experiences or special needs, to reach their full potential.

-Her role in the organisation is to liaise with Unlock Drama’s accountants, George Hay, and to ensure that the plan for Unlock Drama to reach a wider variety of participants both in the community and prison estate is fulfilled.
+Her role in the organisation is to liaise with Unlock Drama’s accountants and to ensure that the plan for Unlock Drama to reach a wider variety of participants both in the community and prison estate is fulfilled.

 Beth enjoys using the Arts to work with socially excluded groups and understands the challenges and complex behaviour that can be present.
-She has experience of working with offenders, ex-offenders, youth offenders, those with poor mental health, those experiencing homelessness, and those with SEMH (Social, emotional and mental health) and SEND (special educational needs and disabilities).
-Beth also facilitates her own prison theatre projects and other applied theatre work outside of her work with Unlock Drama.
+Beth volunteered at Clean Break, working with female ex-offenders; she has also worked with youth offenders, those with poor mental health, those experiencing homelessness, and those with SEMH and SEND.
+Beth has facilitated arts-based projects in the UK and internationally, including with GLYPT, NCS The Challenge, and Underground Lights Community Theatre.
+Beth has done training in Forum Theatre.

 Unlock Drama has a pool of facilitators with Applied Theatre experience and qualifications or adequate relevant experience who are trained by Rebecca Boden or Lead Facilitators by working on-site as freelance Co-Facilitators.
 All staff complete necessary vetting and safeguarding training at institutions as and when required.
 Staff comply with health and safety regulations and adhere with each establishments rules and regulations.